Taxation in Pakistan: Indirect taxes

-Indirect tax or more commonly knows as sales tax is also applicable on supply of goods and provision of services.
-Under the 18th amendment to the Constitution of Pakistan, the right to charge sales tax on services has been given to the provincial governments where as the right to charge sales tax on goods has been given to the federal government.
+Indirect tax, more commonly knows as sales tax, is also applicable on supply of goods and provision of services.

+Sales tax is a value-added tax imposed on the sale of goods and services.
+It is a significant source of revenue for the federal and provincial governments.
+Under the 18th Amendment to the Constitution of Pakistan, the right to charge sales tax on services has been given to the provincial governments where as the right to charge sales tax on goods has been given to the federal government.
 Consequently, provincial revenue authorities were created to manage and collect provincial sales tax in their respective provinces.

 Below is a summary of the applicable sales tax rates in Pakistan: